THE EYE OF HELLO WOOD

-Built for the 2019 Hello Wood Festival for Art and Architecture, ‘The Eye of Hello Wood’ exists as the centerpiece of the carnival, a thrilling amusement ride, and the all-seeing “eye” of the village.
-Within the circle that is always spinning, there is life; there is death; there is love; there is loss.
+Built for the 2019 Hello Wood Summer School and Festival for Architecture, ‘The Eye of Hello Wood’ exists as the centerpiece of the carnival, a thrilling amusement ride, and the all-seeing “eye” of the village.
+Within the circle that is always spinning there is life; there is death; there is love; there is loss.
 And what is in between?
 I and thee.
 The project stands as a manifesto: an ode to the ground of being inherent in all things which binds us all together—to the co-sentience of people, nature, and the built environment.

-The structure exists as a lived existential metaphor for unity/love and a reminder that, even though things may seem bleak, the world will keep spinning, and sometimes the most we can do is just sit back and enjoy the ride.
+The structure exists as a lived existential metaphor for unity/love and a reminder that even though things may seem bleak the world will keep spinning, and sometimes the most we can do is just sit back and enjoy the ride.
 In this way, the project is meant to denote or convey a sense of belonging within users and to embody the Hello Wood ethos of communal harmony and horizontal organization.
-The installation acts as a beacon to earthlings everywhere, softly whispering into their ears: “peace, love, unity, respect, turn up.”